 Nmap for Pentester: Host Discovery

 Nmap has become one of the most popular tools in network scanning by leaving other scanners behind.
-Many times the hosts in some organisations are secured using firewalls or intrusion prevention systems which result in the failure of scanning due to the present set of rules which are used to block network traffic.
+Many times, network administrators secure hosts in some organizations using firewalls or intrusion prevention systems.
+However, these security measures can sometimes block scanning attempts due to the preset rules used to filter network traffic.
 In Nmap, a pentester can easily make use of alternate host discovery techniques to prevent this from happening.
 It consists of certain features that make the network traffic a little less suspicious.
 Hence, let us look at various techniques of Host Discovery.

 Table of Content